-European Union member states and the International Monetary Fund provided €110 billion in financial support for Greece in May 2011 and another €130 billion in October of last year.
-Half of Greece’s €350 billion national debt has also been written off.
+EU member states and the International Monetary Fund provided €110 billion in financial support for Greece in May 2011 and another €130 billion in October of last year.
+Half of Greece’s €350-billion debt has been written off.

 Among the austerity measures are layoffs of contractors in the public sector, a cap on pensions, cuts in welfare benefits, reductions in tax exemptions and lower salaries for government workers.

-The right-wing De Telegraaf newspaper in the Netherlands chastises Rutte for breaking his election promise and quotes nationalist Freedom Party leader Geert Wilders, who seeks to withdraw from the European Union altogether, as accusing the premier of being “soft on Greece but hard on the Netherlands.”
+The right-wing De Telegraaf newspaper in the Netherlands chastises Rutte for breaking his election promise and quotes nationalist Freedom Party leader Geert Wilders, who seeks to withdraw from the EU altogether, as accusing the premier of being “soft on Greece but hard on the Netherlands.”